FLOOFYBULL2/vanilla-weapons/README.md

-# Vanilla-Weapons
+# Vanilla Weapons
-Adds a bunch of custom weapons (And tools and armor sets of course) to use and play around with in Minecraft BEdrock
+_Addon Description: Adds a few of custom weapons._
+_Addon RP Description: The resource pack for Vanilla Weapons!_